CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 fastqc --outdir ./"$dir"/ ../quality_control/LC2A_SRR1964645.trim.fastq.gz -t 8
 ```

-The full script for slurm scheduler is called [fastqc_trimmed.sh](/fastqc/fastqc_trimmed.sh) which is located in fastqc folder.
+The full script for slurm scheduler is called [fastqc_trimmed.sh](/fastqc/fastqc_trimmed.sh) which is located in /fastqc folder.

-This will produce the html files with the quality reports and the file strucutre in side the folder **fastqc/** will look like:
+This will produce the html files with the quality reports and the file strucutre in side the folder **fastqc/** will look like this:

 ```
 fastqc/
 ├── after